jimdigriz/debian-orangepi-zero/README.md

  * the root filesystem will [automatically grow to fill the SD card on first boot](https://copyninja.info/blog/grow_rootfs.html)
  * there is no password for the `root` user, so you can log in trivially with the serial console
+ * networking is configured through [`systemd-networkd`](https://wiki.archlinux.org/index.php/Systemd-networkd)
- * DHCP and auto-configuration for IPv6 has been configured on the Ethernet socket
+   * DHCP and IPv6 auto-configuration is setup for both Ethernet and Wireless (though the latter is disabled on boot)

 This is a stock regular no-frills Debian installation, of significant note is that it does not have an SSH server and you will need to manually configured the wireless networking to match your needs.